Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Eagles stats and trends

-- The Eagles had an ATS record of 5-3 when playing as at least 4-point underdogs last season.
+- The Eagles were an underdog by 3 points or more eight times last season, and covered the spread in five of those contests.

-- A total of seven of Philadelphia's games last season went over the point total.
+- A total of seven of Philadelphia's games last season hit the over.

-- When Philadelphia amassed more than 386.4 yards last season, the team was 1-3 against the spread and 2-2 overall.
+- In games that Philadelphia churned out over 386.4 yards last season, the team was 1-3 against the spread and 2-2 overall.

-- Last season the Eagles turned the ball over 29 times, six more than the Cowboys' takeaways (23).
+- The Eagles turned the ball over six more times (29 total) than the Cowboys forced turnovers (23) last season.

 Home and road insights

-- Dallas was 3-5 against the spread, and 4-4 overall, at home last year.
+- Dallas was 3-5 against the spread, and 4-4 overall, at home last season.

-- At home last season, as 4-point favorites or more, the Cowboys were winless ATS (0-1).
+- At home last year, the Cowboys were winless ATS (0-4) as 3-point favorites or greater.

-- Last year, in eight home games, Dallas hit the over six times.
+- Last year, in eight games at home, Dallas went over the total six times.

-- Philadelphia was 1-7 overall, with just one win against the spread, in away games last season.
+- On the road last season, Philadelphia had only one win against the spread and was 1-7 overall.

-- The Eagles were winless ATS (0-2) away from home as 4-point underdogs or more.
+- The Eagles were winless ATS (0-3) as 3-point underdogs or more on the road.

-- Last season, in eight away games, Philadelphia went over the total four times.
+- In four of eight away games last season, Philadelphia hit the over.

 Powered by Data Skrive.